bowo-prasetyo/forkbuild/docs/Protocol.md

 transform commands against each other.
 It simply detects and rejects conflicts.
 This is sufficient for the common cases and keeps the architecture simple.

+## Placement Record (0.2.10)

+A PlacementRecord is a publishable spatial record that wraps a WorldPlacement with:

+- placementId — unique identity
+- publicationId — reference to the Publication
+- owner — who placed it (separate from Publication author)
+- position, rotation, scale, bounds — spatial data
+- revision — monotonic counter for this placement
+- contentHash — integrity hash over the canonical placement data
+- createdAt, updatedAt — timestamps

+The contentHash covers all fields except itself, so any tampering with position, owner, revision, etc. will be detected.

+Placement records can be stored in IPFS, Arweave, a blockchain, or any content-addressed store.
+The PlacementRegistry adapter handles storage and discovery.
+The SpatialIndexProvider handles spatial queries.

+The coordinate system is virtual, not geographic.
+Positions are arbitrary virtual coordinates, not latitude/longitude.